 Library service began in Midland in 1880, only two years after the town was incorporated, when a mechanics’ Institute opened in Heacock’s store, which it soon outgrew.
 It moved further down King St. to a building owned by Mr. Bennett.
 In 1894 a fire destroyed almost the entire collection.
 The fire, compounded by funding difficulties plagued the service throughout the rest of the decade, however, it continued with different librarians and different locations until the Carnegie building was opened on Hugel Street in 1915.
-That building previously operated at The Library Restaurant, although it currently remains vacant.
+That building has since been operating as a series of restaurants and shops.

 The 21st century brings new challenges to library service and the staff of the Midland Public Library invite you to join them as they continue to build on this strong tradition.